snotskie/ttrpg/md/index.md

 **⚔️ Virtue and Vice** settings are well equipped for high fantasy, utopian sci-fi, shonen, optimistic post-apocalyptic worlds, mythological, magical realism, allegorical fables, urban fantasy, and children's stories.
 This is likely the most familiar genre for your players, especially for good vs. evil stories.
 The Blossomed, Driven, and Steadfast upgrade options are the most "default" in such settings.

-**🌒 Fate and Knowledge** settings are well equipped fordark fantasy, gothic fiction, mystical post-apocalypse, psy-fi, cosmic horror, occult fiction, dystopian fiction, and supernatural horror.
+**🌒 Fate and Knowledge** settings are well equipped for dark fantasy, gothic fiction, mystical post-apocalypse, psy-fi, cosmic horror, occult fiction, dystopian fiction, and supernatural horror.
 This genre resists feeling familiar, as it often subverts familiarity in order to invoke unsettling feelings.
 The Prodigious, Chosen, and Warry upgrade options are the most "default" in such settings.

 **⚙️ Cunning and Capability** settings are well equipped for cyberpunk, steam punk, hard sci-fi, spy fiction, heist fiction, josei, surveillance-state fiction, noir, and antihero/villain stories.
 This genre is likely familiar, and fits stories well that have high stakes without necessarily a clear good vs. evil component.
 The Crafty, Wired, and Compelling upgrade options are the most "default" in such settings.